Key Takeaways

-Are you thinking about converting your basement into a reading nook or a home office?
+Are you considering converting your basement into a reading nook or home office?
 Or you might want to utilize the space for guests during the holiday season.
-Whatever your plans are, make sure that the temperature in your basement remains comfortable.
+Whatever your plans, make sure the temperature in your basement remains comfortable.

 There are many basement heating options available to help you easily create a warm, radiant environment.
-Read on to see which heating system is suitable for your basement.
+Read on to see which system is best suited to your basement.

 1. Go Ductless